codatio/codat-docs/docs/integrations/accounting/freeagent/accounting-freeagent-setup.md

 updatedAt: "2023-01-10T17:38:35.904Z"
 ---

-:::caution FreeAgent Sandbox not supported
+:::Caution FreeAgent Sandbox not supported

 Codat's integration does not support linking to the FreeAgent sandbox.
 :::